hjy1/Notes-latex/README.md

-# Latex
-This project aims to store latex files accross devices.
+This project is a personal notes repository.
+No original works will be posted.